MaximeLionel/csapp/3_6 Control.md

 # 3.6.1 Condition Codes
 * CPU maintains a set of single-bit condition code registers describing attributes of the most recent arithmetic or logical operation.
 * These condition codes are the most useful:
 	* CF: Carry flag.
 The most recent operation generated a carry out of the most significant bit.
-Used to detect overflow for unsigned operations.
+Used to ==detect overflow for unsigned operations==.
 	* ZF: Zero flag.
 The most recent operation yielded zero.
 	* SF: Sign flag.
 The most recent operation yielded a negative value.
 	* OF: Overflow flag.
-The most recent operation caused a two’s-complement overflow—either negative or positive.
+The most recent operation caused ==a two’s-complement overflow—either negative or positive==.